 One student who discovered the Cobber network advantage is Gunnar Fering ’23.
 He applied for an HR intern position at Aldevron in January through his Concordia Handshake profile.

-“Before applying, I made several appointments at the Center for Student Success to improve my resume and network with alumni who now work as HR professionals,” he says.
+“Before applying, I made several appointments at the Career Center to improve my resume and network with alumni who now work as HR professionals,” he says.
 “As a result, I regularly receive emails with potential positions I might be interested in and have made new connections in the alumni office.”

 “During the interview process for Aldevron, I connected with Samantha Sabin, a senior at Concordia, who has been working at Aldevron as a marketing intern,” Fering says.
 “I added her on LinkedIn and she answered every question I had.”